tsosi-org/tsosi-app/backend/tsosi/data/preparation/doab/README.md

 ## Merge back the results

-All this data correspond to the same source `doab_library` so we need to group them back together for ingestion.
+The 2 files *2025-02-11-DOAB_Library_Report.xlsx* and *2025-02-11_DOAB_Library_support_no_amount_reviewed.xlsx* correspond to the same source `doab_library` so we need to group them back together for ingestion due to the data load constraint (only one data load per year per source).

 ## PID enrichment

 Default PID enrichment of data without PIDs.

-The exception is that once the enrichment was done, we re-used it because the "raw" data kept being updated from the DOAB.
+The exception is that once the enrichment was done, we re-used it because the "raw" data kept being updated from the DOAB (removal or addition of some rows).